-The Board met formally nine times in 2018.
-Additionally, the Board met informally with management on several occasions during the course of the year to discuss, among other things, the Company's long-term strategy.
-All directors attended at least 75% of the aggregate of the total number of Board meetings and of any Committee on which they served in 2018.
+The Board met formally 12 times in 2019.
+Additionally, the Board met informally with management on several occasions during the course of the year to discuss, among other things, strategic, operational and management issues.
+All directors standing for re-election attended at least 75% of the aggregate of the total number of Board meetings and of any Committee on which they served in 2019.

-The independent directors held separate executive sessions without management either before or after each of the Board's regularly scheduled meetings in 2018.
-The non-executive Chairman of the Board chaired each executive session.
+The independent directors held separate executive sessions without management either before or after each of the Board's regularly scheduled meetings in 2019.
+The Non-Executive Chairman of the Board chaired each executive session.
 Neither the CEO nor any member of management at any level attends the executive sessions of the independent directors unless invited to discuss a particular matter.

 All directors are expected to make every effort to attend each Annual General Meeting of Shareholders.
-All directors standing for re-election participated in the 2018 Annual General Meeting of Shareholders.
+All directors standing for re-election participated in the 2019 Annual General Meeting of Shareholders.